Muhammad V of Morocco: World War II

-Struggle for independence (1945–1953)
+Struggle for independence

-Sultan Mohammed seated with Franklin D. Roosevelt and Winston Churchill during the 1943 Casablanca Conference; his son Hassan is pictured standing behind him.
+Sultan Muhammad seated with Franklin D. Roosevelt and Winston Churchill during the 1943 Casablanca Conference; his son Hassan is pictured standing behind him.

 Sultan Mohammad was a central figure in the independence movement in Morocco, also known as the Revolution of the King and the People (ثورة الملك والشعب).
-This Moroccan Nationalist Movement grew from protests regarding the Berber Dahir of 16 May 1930.
+The Moroccan Nationalist Movement grew from protests regarding the Berber Dahir of 16 May 1930.
 He was critical of early movements for reform in French colonial administration in Morocco before becoming a supporter of independence later on.

 His central position in the Proclamation of Independence of Morocco further boosted his image as a national symbol.
 On 9 and 10 April 1947, he delivered two momentous speeches respectively at the Mendoubia and Grand Mosque of Tangier, together known as the Tangier Speech, appealing for the independence of Morocco without calling out specific colonial powers.

-In 1947, the rapid progress of the nationalist movement prompted Sidi Mohammed to demand independence for the first time during the Tangier speech, where he also called for the union of the Arabs and Morocco's membership of the Arab League which was founded in 1945, in which he praised, emphasized the close ties between Morocco and the rest of the Arab world.
+In 1947, the rapid progress of the nationalist movement prompted Sidi Muhammad to demand independence for the first time during the Tangier speech, where he also called for the union of the Arabs and Morocco's membership of the Arab League which was founded in 1945, in which he praised, emphasized the close ties between Morocco and the rest of the Arab world.
 This rapprochement between the monarchy and the nationalist movement, whose projects differ, can be explained, according to historian Bernard Cubertafond, by the fact that "each side needs the other: the national movement sees the growing popularity of the king and his prudent but gradual emancipation from a protector who, in fact, left the treaty of 1912 to come to direct administration; the king cannot, except to discredit himself, cut himself off from a nationalist movement bringing together the living forces of his country and the elite of his youth, and he needs this power of protest to impose changes on France”.

 From then on, relations became strained with the French authorities, in particular with the new Resident General, General Alphonse Juin, who applied severe measures and pressured the sultan to disavow the Istiqlal and distance himself from nationalist claims.
-The break with France was consummated in 1951 and Mohammed formed a pact with the nationalists in Tangier to fight for independence.
-The appointment of a new Resident General, General Augustin Guillaume, accentuated the dissension between Mohammed and France.
-Further demonstrations in Morocco culminated in riots in 1952, notably in Casablanca, and Mohammed addressed the United Nations to publicize the Moroccan cause with the support of the United States.
+The break with France was consummated in 1951 and Muhammad formed a pact with the nationalists in Tangier to fight for independence.
+The appointment of a new Resident General, General Augustin Guillaume, accentuated the dissension between Muhammad and France.
+Further demonstrations in Morocco culminated in riots in 1952, notably in Casablanca, and Muhammad addressed the United Nations to publicize the Moroccan cause with the support of the United States.